sbdchd/squawk/docs/docs/prefer-robust-stmts.md

 ## problem

-A non-robust migration that fails part way through may not be safely run retried.
+A non-robust migration that fails after partially applying may fail again when retried.

 ### example